Zika fever: Mosquito control

 Some experimental prevention methods include breeding and releasing mosquitoes that have been genetically modified to prevent them from transmitting pathogens, or have been infected with the Wolbachia bacterium, believed to inhibit the spread of viruses.
 A strain of Wolbachia helped to reduce the vector competence of the Zika virus in infected Aedes aegypti released in Medellin, Colombia.

 Gene drive is a technique for changing wild populations, for instance to combat insects so they cannot transmit diseases (in particular mosquitoes in the cases of malaria and Zika).
 Another method which been researched aims to render male mosquitoes infertile by nuclear radiation in the hope to reduce populations; this is done with a cobalt-60 gamma cell irradiator.
 In 2016 the World Health Organization encouraged field trials of transgenic male Aedes aegypti mosquitoes developed by Oxitec to try to halt the spread of the Zika virus.

-Potential application in Glioblastoma treatment

-Recent studies have explored the use of the Zika virus (ZIKV) as a potential treatment for glioblastoma multiforme (GBM), a highly aggressive brain cancer.
-GBM has a median survival rate of about 15 months due to limited treatment options and high tumor recurrence rates.
-Oncolytic virotherapy, which uses specific viruses to target and destroy cancer cells, has shown promise as an alternative treatment for GBM.

-One study investigated the oncolytic potential of live-attenuated vaccine strains of Zika virus (ZIKV-LAV) against human GBM cells in vitro.
-The study found that ZIKV-LAV selectively infected and killed GBM cells without affecting terminally differentiated neurons or primary endothelial cells.
-ZIKV-LAV induced cell death through apoptosis and pyroptosis, two forms of programmed cell death.

-This research highlights the potential of ZIKV-LAV as a treatment for GBM through oncolytic virotherapy.
-However, further clinical trials and research are necessary to assess its efficacy in human patients.